What the Insurance Investigator Doesn’t Want You to Know

 Legal Representation by Experienced Long Term Disability Attorneys

-If you’d like to speak to one of our very experienced Long-Term Disability Insurance Attorneys about your denied claim, contact us at (888) 321-8131 to schedule a consultation.
+If you’d like to speak to an experienced Long Term Disability Insurance Attorney about your denied claim, contact us at (888) 321-8131 to schedule a consultation.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-We can help you evaluate your claim to determine whether you qualify for Long-Term Disability Benefits and how to navigate through the appeals process if your claim has been denied.
+We can help you evaluate your claim to determine whether you qualify for Long Term Disability Benefits and how to navigate through the appeals process if your claim has been denied.